 Janeway took in her

-silence, of empty space.
+immaculate apartment.
+It was full of silence, of empty space.
 There had been

 few people here since she moved in.
-Her
+Her mother, her sister.
+The crew

 occasionally.
-But for the most part she
+But for the most part she had been alone.
+Too much alone.

-The Doctor was right.
-She needed to connect with someone.
-She just didn't know whom.
+needed to connect with someone.
+She just didn't know who.

 "Start Program EMH Lab

-Prototype Gamma 5," the Doctor ordered as he entered the holodeck.
-For a moment the experimental laboratory
+Prototype Gamma 5," the Doctor said as he entered the holodeck.
+For a

-shimmered around him, then it was replaced by a Vegas lounge.
-Several musicians were tuning up on a stage
+by a Vegas lounge.
+Several musicians were tuning up on a stage at the front of

-great," the EMH muttered.
+the room.
+"Oh, just great," the EMH muttered.

-"You shouldn't be
+"You shouldn't be here.
+I'm

-here.
-I'm trying to run
+trying to run diagnostics."

 "Yeah, well me too, Doc,

 me too.
-Only of the emotional kind, if
+Only of the emotional kind, if you get my drift."
+The man moved to

 the bar and poured out two glasses of Scotch.